stacks-network/stacks/whenmainnet.md

 Stacks 2.0 is currently [being implemented](https://github.com/blockstack/stacks-blockchain)
 in the Rust language, and the mainnet launch is divided into [four testnet phases](https://www.blockstack.org/testnet).

-Stacks 2.0 mainnet is roughly expected to launch in Fall 2020. **There is no exact launch date.** Independent miners will trigger the launch after the successful completion of all testnet phases.
-We're currently in the implementation part of Phase 4.

-Phase 3 (Krypton) was the most complex phase which implemented consensus, mining, and stacking (earning BTC).
-After Krypton went live, Phase 4 (Xenon) is mostly about testing and microblocks.
+With Phase 3 (Krypton) going live earlier this week, 90% of the implementation outlined in the whitepapers has been implemented.
+We won’t rush something out just to hit a date, but rest assured everyone is working extremely hard to make it happen soon.
+The best engineering estimate is as follows:

+a) Stacks 2.0 will certainly not launch before Oct 31st (Xenon will not finish by then).

+b) Stacks 2.0 mainnet readiness will likely not go beyond Dec 15th 2020.

+This gives an estimated range of 6 weeks (Nov 1st to Dec 15th).
+Mainnet readiness means that there is a release that can be deployed by miners and it passes all checks.
+Miners will decide the exact launch date.

+**We’ll do our best to give everyone a 2-4 week heads up before the launch is ready to be adopted by independent miners.** The advance notice would give developers, exchanges, and others a chance to potentially integrate before the public launch and give the community time to plan an event around the launch.

 # OK, so what is the status of Phase 4 (Xenon)?

-Krypton was deployed on Thur Sep 24, 2020!
 Phase 4 (Xenon) is currently in the beginning stages of implementation.

 You can follow Xenon's progress on [Github here](https://github.com/orgs/blockstack/projects) and on Discord on the [#stacks-core-devs channel](https://discord.gg/XYdRyhf).
 Here is a screenshot of Xenon's status as of Fri Sep 25th:

 <img width="870" alt="Screen Shot 2020-09-25 at 1 33 18 PM" src="https://user-images.githubusercontent.com/30627583/94298212-ba2abf00-ff33-11ea-8097-ab8b7b9e748f.png">

 You can see the status of the currently deployed Phase 3 (Krypton) [here](http://status.test-blockstack.com/).

 # What happens after Krypton?

-The next two phases (Phase 4 and 5) focus on testing.
+We're in the home stretch.
+Xenon the Stacks 2.0 Phase 4 has started!
 STX miners and stackers will be able to mine and stack on the testnet at this point.
 Microblocks is one feature that will be implemented in Phase 4 in addition to testing.
 Here is a status visual from testnet.blockstack.org (as of Fri Sep 25th):

 <img width="866" alt="Screen Shot 2020-09-25 at 1 20 10 PM" src="https://user-images.githubusercontent.com/30627583/94297604-c95d3d00-ff32-11ea-88ce-8f75bfdd7ca7.png">

-Generally, Fall 2020 is the rough estimate but read [this post](https://blog.blockstack.org/when-stacks-2/) to understand why there is no exact date and when launch can actually happen.
+Thank you again to all those contributing to Stacks 2.0 and for your patience as we diligently work together toward a quantum leap for the ecosystem.

 # Where do I ask questions?